tecracer-chef/openhab-cookbook/README.md

 ### Init script

-If you want to install an init.d script for booting, use the `openhab::initscript` recipie.
+If you want to install an init.d script for booting, use the `openhab::init_script` recipie.
 Currently only Raspbian is supported.

 ### my.openhab plugin